A Personal Example of a Publishers Clearing House (PCH) Scam

 Just last week I was contacted by a scammer on Facebook pretending to be Dave Sayer.
 When I first saw the friend request, I immediately thought it was weird.
 I’m already friends with Dave on Facebook, I thought.
-But still, there was Dave’s happy face smiling at me in the profile photo (the same profile photo that the REAL Dave Sayer uses), and for a second, I thought it was real…and I almost accepted.
+But still, there was Dave’s happy face smiling at me in the profile photo, and for a second, I thought it was real…and I almost accepted.

 These scammers are clever.
 Very clever.
 They almost fooled me, and I’m a Publishers Clearing House employee and frequent contributor to the blog.
 I’ve read story after story about these terrible PCH scams.
 I know the telltale warning signs.
 But when you’re in the moment, it’s very easy to forget and become overwhelmed by the excitement of it all.

 Because that’s the thing — it IS exciting.
 I mean who wouldn’t feel a little giddy getting a friend request or personal message from one of the Prize Patrol Elite?
 THEY want to talk to ME?
 How cool.
 Especially when it all seems SO legitimate.
 I mean for starters, it’s Dave’s picture.
 His official Prize Patrol photo.
 And on his page are actual Prize Patrol posts.
 Things you would see or have seen on the official Prize Patrol page.

 But what’s important to remember is that these are NOT real Prize Patrol pages, and these scammers are illegally taking these photos and information off the real page.
 Even though it can seem real or be exciting in the moment, it’s not.
 It’s a Publishers Clearing House scam, and these people are using the good Publishers Clearing House name to hurt you and go after your hard-earned money.